Coarse Information Design: Introduction

-The constraint imposed by coarse information on the operation of markets is discussed by \cite{Wilson1989}, \cite{McAfee2002} and \cite{HoppeMoldovanuOzdenoren2010}. \cite{Dow1991} considers a sequential search problem for a decision maker whose memory is represented by a partition of the set of possible past prices.
-Our paper generalizes the insight into a broader class of design problems. \cite{HarbaughRasmusen2018} study how coarse grading can increase information by raising the incentive to get costly certification; while \cite{OstrovskySchwarz2010} analyze coarse grading from an information design perspective. \cite{Lipman2009} points out the efficiency loss from the vagueness of language, and \cite{CremerGaricanoPrat2007} study the optimal coarse language code under a discrete environment where the loss function only depends on the number of states that are pooled together in one message.
-They discuss the implications of coarse language for the theory of the firm and organizational hierarchy.
-Applying the toolkit of Voronoi diagram, \cite{JagerMetzgerRiedel2011} study the behavior and stability of the optimal language by a distance-based criterion.
+The constraint imposed by coarse information on the operation of markets is discussed by \cite{Wilson1989}, \cite{McAfee2002}, \cite{HoppeMoldovanuOzdenoren2010} and \cite{Kos2012}. \cite{Dow1991} considers a sequential search problem for a decision maker whose memory is represented by a partition of the set of possible past prices. \cite{HarbaughRasmusen2018} and \cite{OstrovskySchwarz2010} analyze coarse grading from an information design perspective, while \cite{CremerGaricanoPrat2007} study coarse language code under a discrete environment where the loss function only depends on the number of states that are pooled together in one message.

-Recently, the literature on information design has begun to explore the limitation of communication and information channels. \cite{OnuchicRay2022} and \cite{Mensch2021} study information design subject to monotone information structures. \cite{AybasTurkel2022} examine an information design problem under a bounded signal space.
+Recently, the literature on information design has begun to explore the limitation of communication and information channels. \cite{OnuchicRay2022} and \cite{Mensch2021} study information design subject to monotone information structures. \cite{AybasTurkel2021} examine an information design problem under a bounded signal space.
 They characterize the highest achievable sender payoff and analyze how it changes with the cardinality of the signal space.
-Their paper explores finite state and finite action space,\footnote{ \cite{LeTreustTomala2019} and \cite{DovalSkreta2023} develop powerful machinery to study persuasion problems with general constraints under finite states. } and allows the sender's payoff to depend arbitrarily on beliefs.
-In contrast, we focus specifically on linear persuasion problems and provide a general characterization for the optimal information structure.\footnote{ \cite{Ivanov2021} also addresses linear persuasion problems, but he allows the sender's payoff to depend on the information structure non-strategically, i.e., a non-strategic receiver acts upon both the realized signal and the information structure. }
+Their paper explores finite state and finite action space, and allows the sender's payoff to depend arbitrarily on beliefs.
+In contrast, we focus specifically on mean-measurable persuasion problems and provide a general characterization for the optimal information structure.